Malari incident: Background

 At the beginning of Suharto's New Order in 1966 the policies of economic development were popularly supported.
 However, dissent soon surfaced.
 The formerly-powerful Indonesian Nationalist and Masyumi political parties were pressured to replace their old leadership.
 Civilian politicians began to be considered untrustworthy, and all branches of the government (except the executive branch) steadily diminished in importance.
-Suharto's Golkar party won the 1971 Indonesian legislative election by forcing civil servants to vote for them and promising funds to supportive constituencies.
+Suharto's Golkar party won the 1971 Indonesian legislative election by forcing government employees to vote for them and promising funds to supportive constituencies.

 Disillusionment with the government continued to rise.
 The elimination of corruption, once hoped to be a priority of the New Order, was not worked towards; corruption instead became more institutionalized.
 Critics disagreed with the "financial generals", army staff who used their relationships with the ethnic Chinese Indonesians to become rich.
 One of them, Sujono Humardhani, was identified as the most prolific in convincing Japanese businesses to invest in Indonesia.
 When they did, they often took full ownership of the investments and partnered with Chinese Indonesians or senior military officers instead of with native Indonesians.
 The success of the 1973 Thai student demonstrations convinced Indonesian students that they could change policy.